By David Salman, Founder and Chief Horticulturalist of High Country Gardens

 These are ornamental plants that are native to Europe, the Mediterranean and western Asia.
 They can be grown across most of the US.
 And these perennials are a fantastic sources of nectar and pollen for honeybees and bumblebees (except Feather Reed Grass).

 Here is my list in no particular order as they are all great:

 These are many of the plants that I include when designing water-wise landscapes for the drier parts of the country, west of the Mississippi River.
 They will do best when planted in a region that gets less than 25 inches of precipitation annually.
-They are also excellent for feeding pollinators, especially native bees and hummingbirds (*).

 Again, they are in no particular order as they are all winners: